Slavery and Human Trafficking Statement

 1. Introduction

 Business Stream adopts a zero tolerance approach to modern slavery and human trafficking.
 We are committed to respecting human rights, including the rights of children.
-Our zero tolerance principles are built into contracts, tenders, the conversations we have and the opportunities we promote with our suppliers, contractors and sub-contractors.
+Our zero tolerance principles are built into our contracts and tenders and reflected in the conversations we have and the opportunities we promote with our suppliers, contractors and sub-contractors.
 We review our procurement processes regularly to ensure responsible and sustainable sourcing.
-We expect all those who work for and with us to adhere to our zero-tolerance approach to slavery and human trafficking.
+We expect all those who work for and with us to adhere to our zerotolerance approach to slavery and human trafficking.
+Business Stream is committed to transparency in its supply chain and to protecting against the risk that internal procedures, processes and contracts make demands of suppliers, contractors and subcontractors that may lead them to violate human rights.

 Since the Modern Slavery Act 2015 came into force we have:

-• Sought external legal advice to ensure that we are taking the necessary steps to support compliance.
+- Sought external legal advice to ensure that we are taking the necessary steps to support compliance.

-• Held discussions with our Procurement and People and Development teams to support compliance.
+- Held discussions with our Procurement and People and Development teams to support compliance.

-• Assigned compliance roles and responsibilities within the business.
+- Assigned compliance roles and responsibilities within the business.

-• Identified Key Performance Indicators to assess our progress against our stated objectives.
+- Identified Key Performance Indicators to assess our progress against our stated objectives.

-• Introduced a continuous improvement approach to enhance our understanding of our wider supply chain so we are better placed to identify any risks.
+- Introduced a continuous improvement approach to enhance our understanding of our wider supply chain so we are better placed to identify any risks.

-• Become an accredited Real Living Wage employer achieving accreditation in December 2017.
+- Become an accredited Real Living Wage employer achieving accreditation in December 2017.

 2. Our business

-Business Stream is one of the largest B2B providers of water and waste water services in the UK, providing both licensed services (water and waste water retailing) and unlicensed services (value-added services) to non-household customers.
+Business Stream is one of the largest B2B providers of water and waste water services in the UK, providing both licensed services (water and waste water retailing) and unlicensed services (value-added services) to nonhousehold customers.

-Further information about our business, organisational structure and supply chain can be found at:
+Further information about our business, organisational structure and supply chain can be found at: http://www.business-stream.co.uk

 3. Organisational policies